 Most people don’t associate lilacs with love, but these flowers represent first love, making them the ideal flower to give to your first girlfriend or boyfriend.

 Carnations are perennial flowers that make excellent cut flowers.
-They come in several different colors and bloom in the spring.
+There are different carnation varieties and they come in several different colors and bloom in the spring.

 Carnations grow best in zones 7 through 10 and bloom in the spring.
 These flowers can grow between 6 to 24 inches tall and grow best in full to partial sun.
 Different colors of carnations can express different feelings of love

 - Dark Pink – Represents a growing relationship between a couple